biocore/pyqi/doc/guidelines/optparse.rst

+.. _optparse-guidelines:

 Guidelines for creating pyqi-based OptParse interfaces
 ==========================================================

-This document covers some general suggestions for OptParse interfaces interfaces with pyqi.
-These ideas have evolved from our experiences with `QIIME <http://www.qiime.org>`_, but ideally this document will evolve with time so if you have suggestions for things that should be included please consider submitting them as a `pull request <https://help.github.com/articles/using-pull-requests>`_.
+This document covers some general suggestions for ``OptparseInterfaces`` with pyqi.
+These ideas have evolved from our experiences with `QIIME <http://www.qiime.org>`_.
+Ideally this document will continue evolve with time, so if you have suggestions for things that should be included please consider submitting them as a `pull request <https://help.github.com/articles/using-pull-requests>`_.

 **Design convenient command line interfaces.** The goal of your interface is to make things easy for the user (who is often you).
 This section covers some guidelines for how to do that.